-- (B) Tier 1.
-The owner or operator shall compare the calculated NMOC mass emission rate to the standard of twenty-five (25) megagrams per year. - 1.
-If the NMOC emission rate calculated in paragraph (4)(A)1. or 2. is less than twenty-five (25) megagrams per year, then the landfill owner shall submit an emission rate report and shall recalculate the NMOC mass emission rate annually as required under paragraph (3)(B)1. - 2.
-If the calculated NMOC emission rate is equal to or greater than twenty-five (25) megagrams per year, then the landfill owner shall either comply with paragraph (3)(B)2., or determine a site-specific NMOC concentration and recalculate the NMOC emission rate using the procedures provided in subsection (4)(C).
+(B) Tier 1.
+The owner or operator shall compare the calculated NMOC mass emission rate to the standard of twenty-five (25) megagrams per year.

+1. If the NMOC emission rate calculated in paragraph (4)(A)1. or 2. of this rule is less than twenty-five (25) megagrams per year, then the landfill owner shall submit an emission rate report and shall recalculate the NMOC mass emission rate annually as required under paragraph (3)(B)1. of this rule.

+2. If the calculated NMOC emission rate is equal to or greater than twenty-five (25) megagrams per year, then the landfill owner shall either comply with paragraph (3)(B)2. of this rule, or determine a site-specific NMOC concentration and recalculate the NMOC emission rate using the procedures provided in subsection (4)(C) of this rule.

-- (C) Tier 2.
+(C) Tier 2.
 The owner or operator shall determine the NMOC concentration using the following sampling procedure.
 The landfill owner or operator shall install at least two (2) sample probes per hectare of landfill surface that has retained solid waste for at least two (2) years.
 If the landfill is larger than twenty-five (25) hectares in area, only fifty (50) samples are required.
 The sample probes shall be located to avoid known areas of nondegradable solid waste.
 The owner or operator shall collect and analyze one (1) sample of landfill gas from each probe to determine the NMOC concentration using Method 25C or Method 18 of Appendix A, 40 CFR part 60.
 If composite sampling is used, equal volumes shall be taken from each sample probe.
 If more than the required number of samples are taken, all samples shall be used in the analysis.
-The landfill owner or operator shall divide the NMOC concentration from Method 25C by six (6) to convert from $\boldsymbol{C}{NMOC}$ as carbon to $\boldsymbol{C}{NMOC}$ as hexane.
-The owner or operator shall recalculate the NMOC mass emission rate using the equations provided in paragraph (4)(A)1. or 2. and using the average NMOC concentration from the collected samples instead of the default value in the equation. - 1.
-If the resulting NMOC mass emission rate is less than twenty-five (25) megagrams per year, the owner or operator shall submit an emission rate report as required under paragraph (3)(B)1. and retest the site-specific NMOC concentration every five (5) years using the methods specified in this section. - 2.
-If the resulting mass emission rate calculated using the site-specific NMOC concentration is equal to or greater than twenty-five (25) megagrams per year, then the land-fill owner or operator shall either comply with paragraph (3)(B)2., or determine the site-specific methane generation rate constant and recalculate the NMOC emission rate using the site-specific methane generation rate using the procedure specified in subsection (4)(D). - (D) Tier 3.
+The landfill owner or operator shall divide the NMOC concentration from Method 25C by six (6) to convert from CNMOC as carbon to CNMOC as hexane.
+The owner or operator shall recalculate the NMOC mass emission rate using the equations provided in paragraph (4)(A)1. or 2. of this rule and using the average NMOC concentration from the collected samples instead of the default value in the equation.

+1. If the resulting NMOC mass emission rate is less than twenty-five (25) megagrams per year, the owner or operator shall submit an emission rate report as required under paragraph (3)(B)1. of this rule and retest the site-specific NMOC concentration every five (5) years using the methods specified in this section.

+2. If the resulting mass emission rate calculated using the site-specific NMOC concentration is equal to or greater than twenty-five (25) megagrams per year, then the land-fill owner or operator shall either comply with paragraph (3)(B)2.of this rule, or determine the site-specific methane generation rate constant and recalculate the NMOC emission rate using the site-specific methane generation rate using the procedure specified in subsection (4)(D) of this rule.

+(D) Tier 3.
 The site-specific methane generation rate constant shall be determined using the procedures provided in Method 2E of Appendix A, 40 CFR part 60.
-The land-fill owner or operator shall estimate the NMOC mass emission rate using the equations in paragraph (4)(A)1. or 2. using a site-specific methane generation rate constant k, and using the site-specific NMOC concentration as determined in subsection (4)(C) instead of the default values provided in subsection (4)(A).
+The landfill owner or operator shall estimate the NMOC mass emission rate using the equations in paragraph (4)(A)1. or 2. of this rule using a site-specific methane generation rate constant k, and using the site-specific NMOC concentration as determined in subsection (4)(C) of this rule instead of the default values provided in subsection (4)(A) of this rule.
 The landfill owner or operator shall compare the resulting NMOC mass emission rate to the standard of twenty-five (25) megagrams per year.